ericsson-iap/python-sample-app/README.md

 ### Prerequisites for Onboarding

-Contact the platform administrator to request the following:
+Provide the following to platform administrator:

+- A end-entity ClientCA certificate.
+- Subject DN of end-entity client certificate.

+Request the following from platform administrator:

 - A CA certificate, needed for secure communication with the platform APIs.
 - Client Access to the platform with the required roles, needed for authorized